mhermsdorferf5/bigip-notes/upgrade-notes/sample.upgrade.script.md

 # BIG-IP Example Upgrade Script

-Example upgrade script for BIG-IP HA Pair.
+Example upgrade script for BIG-IP HA Pair, note this does not cover GSLB/GTM Sync Group Steps.
 No impact to traffic occurs until the upgrade section, all pre-steps are impact free.

 For full instructions see: [K84205182: BIG-IP update and upgrade guide](https://my.f5.com/manage/s/article/K84205182)